tamunoWoks/parch_and_posey/sql_data_cleaning.md

 LIMIT 10;
 ```
 **NOTE:** The format of the date column is mm/dd/yyyy with times that are not correct also at the end of the date.
+- Now let's write a query to change the date into the correct SQL date format `yyyy-mm-dd`.